-- 1. Portfolio Assessment - a. direct evidence (academic writing, lessons, project outlines, reports, videos, etc.) - b. indirect evidence (reference letters, supervisor validation, and performance assessment) - c. self-evidence of competency in a subject (self-audit of learning outcomes) - d.
+- 1. Portfolio Assessment - a. direct evidence (academic writing, lessons, project outlines, reports, videos, etc.) - b. indirect evidence (reference letters, supervisor validation, and performance assessment) - c. self-evidence of competency in a subject (self-audit of learning outcomes)

+- d.
 Resume demonstrating competency in subject area - 2.
 Written Challenge Exam (as per guidelines of Academic Policy) - 3.
 Research Paper of 500-700 words with reference page (topic assigned by professor) - 4.
 Interview if required

 Once a PLAR Application is accepted, the student will be notified to proceed with the submission of supporting documentation within two months to the Chief Academic Officer for assessment.
-At this time, you will be charged a fee of \$180 per assessment of a 3 credit course and \$60 per assessment for a 1 credit practicum course.
+At this time, you will be charged a fee of \$60 per credit.